-- (a) Maintain optimum moisture content in soil where drills, support equipment, and vehicles will operate to prevent unstable soil conditions and limit Fugitive Dust until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Pre-water surface soils where drills, support equipment, and vehicles will operate, and maintain in a stabilized condition.
+- (a) Maintain optimum moisture content in soil where drills, support equipment, and vehicles will operate to prevent unstable soil conditions and limit fugitive dust until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Pre-water surface soils where drills, support equipment, and vehicles will operate, and maintain in a stabilized condition. - (b) If water is not effective, apply and maintain a surfactant and/or dust palliative on surface soils as needed.

-- (b) If water is not effective, apply and maintain a surfactant and/or Dust Palliative on surface soils as needed. - (c) A Blasting Supplemental form must be filled out, submitted, and approved by DAQ prior to any blasting. - (d) No blasting may be conducted within 1,500 feet of a residential area, occupied building, or major roadway when the wind direction is toward these structures. - (e) Blasting shall take place between the hours of 8:00 a.m. and 4:30 p.m., excluding Saturdays, Sundays, and holidays, unless prior permission is obtained from the Control Officer. - (f) No blasting is allowed when the National Weather Service forecasts wind gusts above 25 miles per hour (mph). - (g) Before setting explosive charges in holes, document current and predicted weather conditions according to the National Weather Service.
+- (c) Complete and submit a Blasting Supplemental Form; receive DAQ approval before conducting any blasting. - (d) No blasting may be conducted within 1,500 feet of a residential area, occupied building, or major roadway when the wind direction is toward these structures. - (e) Blasting shall take place between the hours of 8:00 a.m. and 4:30 p.m., excluding Saturdays, Sundays, and holidays, unless prior permission is obtained from the Control Officer. - (f) No blasting is allowed when the National Weather Service forecasts wind gusts above 25 mph. - (g) Before setting explosive charges in holes, document current and predicted weather conditions according to the National Weather Service.
 If the forecast is for wind gusts of 25 mph or more, do not load explosives or blast holes.
 If wind conditions are forecasted to be 25 mph or more during a future scheduled blast, do not load explosives or blast holes. - (h) If DAQ issues a Construction Notice or Dust Advisory when a blast has been scheduled, do not load explosives or blast holes during the time period listed on the notice/advisory.
-If holes were loaded before the notices were issued, call a DAQ Compliance Supervisor or Manager for permission to blast. - (i) Maintain the optimum moisture content in soil before, during, and after blasting activities to limit Emissions until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Limit the blast area to what can be stabilized immediately following the blast. - (2) Limit disturbed areas by maintaining natural rock and vegetation. - (3) Presoak surface soils to the depth of caliche or bedrock with water, surfactant, or tackifier to limit Fugitive Dust. - (4) Apply water, surfactant, and/or Dust Palliative on disturbed soils to form a crust immediately following blasting activities until the long-term stabilization requirements listed in BMP 11 are achieved.
+If holes were loaded before the notices were issued, call a DAQ Compliance supervisor or manager for permission to blast. - (i) Maintain the optimum moisture content in soil before, during, and after blasting activities to limit emissions until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Limit the blast area to what can be stabilized immediately following the blast. - (2) Limit disturbed areas by maintaining natural rock and vegetation. - (3) Presoak surface soils to the depth of caliche or bedrock with water or surfactant to limit fugitive dust. - (4) Apply water, surfactant, tackifier, and/or dust palliative on disturbed soils to form a crust immediately following blasting activities until the long-term stabilization requirements listed in BMP 11 are achieved.

-Note: The appropriate Control Measure for the project soil type must be selected from Table 1.
+Note: The appropriate control measure for the project soil type must be selected from Table 1.

-BMP 04 CLEARING AND GRUBBING (Definition: Clearing and grubbing for site preparation and vacant land cleanup)
+BMP 04 CLEARING AND GRUBBING (clearing and grubbing for site preparation and vacant land cleanup)

-- (a) Maintain optimum moisture content in soil before, during, and after clearing and grubbing activities to prevent unstable soil conditions and limit Fugitive Dust until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Pre-water surface soils where support equipment and vehicles will operate, and maintain in a stabilized condition. - (2) Apply water, surfactant, or tackifier during clearing and grubbing activities to prevent unstable soil conditions and limit Fugitive Dust. - (3) Apply water, surfactant, and/or Dust Palliative on disturbed soils to form a crust immediately following clearing and grubbing activities until the long-term stabilization requirements listed in BMP 11 are achieved.
+- (a) Maintain optimum moisture content in soil before, during, and after clearing and grubbing activities to prevent unstable soil conditions and limit fugitive dust until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Pre-water surface soils where support equipment and vehicles will operate, and maintain in a stabilized condition. - (2) Apply water or surfactant during clearing and grubbing activities to prevent unstable soil conditions and limit fugitive dust. - (3) Apply water, surfactant, tackifier, and/or dust palliative on disturbed soils to form a crust immediately following clearing and grubbing activities until the long-term stabilization requirements listed in BMP 11 are achieved.

-Note: The appropriate Control Measure for the project soil type must be selected from Table 1.
+Note: The appropriate control measure for the project soil type must be selected from Table 1.

-BMP 05 CLEARING FORMS, FOUNDATIONS AND SLABS (Clearing and cleaning of forms, foundations and slabs)
+BMP 05 CLEARING FORMS, FOUNDATIONS AND SLABS (clearing and cleaning of forms, foundations and slabs)